Ransomware has become one of the most feared cyber threats out there—and for a good reason.

 The most sophisticated strains of ransomware can even identify network-attached storage devices (commonly used as local backup servers in small organizations) and infect them directly.
 Even cloud backups are not as secure as they may seem.
 For example, one recent proof-of-concept exploit showed that ransomware could target OneDrive and SharePoint files by abusing versioning configurations.

 So, yes, ransomware can certainly infect backups, and that’s why all organizations need to implement a multi-layered backup strategy to ensure recoverability even when the worst-case scenario becomes reality.
+Keep reading to learn how to protect backups from ransomware.

 How Do I Protect Backups from Ransomware Attacks?